Sompassate/AWS-4-Tier-App-Deployment-Project/README.md

 # 👨🏼‍💻 Deploying a 3 Tier H.A Web Application on AWS 👨🏼‍💻

-## STEP 1: Create The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
+## STEP 1: Creating The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
 ### A) Create The VPC Network
 - Name: `Prod-VPC`
 - CidirBlock: `10.0.0.0/16`